|Temba Peter Mliswa

 Dirty Dozen and Spygate Saga

-The dirty dozen comprised twelve Members of Parliament who received financial aid from the United States of America government through the U.S embassy in Harare.
-His actions were not welcomed by his fellow colleagues in the party considering the sour relations between the Zanu PF government and the U.S. In the same vein, he was also accused of spying against the government by giving classified information to one Eric Little who works for the U.S Embassy in Harare and is believed to be a member of the CIA.
+The dirty dozen was a code name given to twelve Members of Parliament who received financial aid from the United States of America government through the U.S embassy in Harare.
+Mliswa was accused of spying against the government by giving classified information to one Eric Little who works for the U.S Embassy in Harare and believed to be a member of the Central Intelligence Agency (CIA) an American Intelligence Organisation.
+His alleged actions were not welcomed by his fellow colleagues in the party considering the sour relations between the Zanu- PF government and the U.S then.
 Due to the growing suspicion linked to him in the party, Mliswa was involved in a verbal war with a fellow party leader Beauty Zhuwawo wife of Patrick Zhuwawo at a provincial party meeting in Chinhoyi.

 On 1 April 2012, Mliswa called a press conference where confirmed the facilitating of the deals in question and the participation of his uncle Didymus Mutasa in the out of court settlement with Rautenbach.
 He also confirmed that Arda board chair and former Zanu-PF Manicaland provincial chairperson Basil Nyabadza had been bribed by Rautenbach and that several other politicians, whom he threatened to expose too.

 Mliswa said of his deal facilitation that "It is a normal business practice to demand a share of the cake if you are involved.".
 He then accused Information, Media and Broadcasting Services Minister Jonathan Moyo of abusing the public media to settle political scores.
 To this Moyo responded: "This comrade is out of order."
 Moyo further said: